vegardit/haxe-doctest/README.md

 Requires Haxe 3.2 or higher.

 ## <a name="declaring-test-assertions"></a>Declaring test assertions

 Doc-test assertions are written as part of the source code documentation and are identified by three leading right angle brackets `>>>` before the assertion.

 The left and the right side of the assertion must be separated by one of the comparison operators `<`, `>`, `!=`, `<=`, `>=` or the `throws` keyword.

+If the right side expression is a regeex, e.g. `~/my string/` then it will be matched against the string representation of the left side expression.

 ```haxe
 class MyTools {